 5 Benefits of Instagram for Business

 This means that if you’re like many marketers, you’re unsure of whether you should use Instagram.
-But since it has more than 800 million users, Instagram could certainly be worth your time.
+But since it has more than 800 million users, and 47 million shoppers in the U.S. are expected to use Instagram to make purchases by 2025, Instagram could certainly be worth your time.

 If you’re on the fence about investing time and energy into the platform, you certainly aren’t alone.